Stock Images – Best Practice Guide

-Stock images are a godsend to content creators and website owners alike, especially when it comes to embellishing online and offline collateral.
+Stock images are a godsend to content creators and website owners alike, especially when embellishing online and offline collateral.
 Some are free.
 Others come with a price tag.
-With so many options to choose from, it’s wise to learn the ins and outs, which is when a best practice guide comes in handy.
+With so many options, it’s wise to learn the ins and outs, which is when a best practice guide comes in handy.
 In this article, we’ll see the best practice guide for stock images usage.

 Check the Licensing

-Not all stock images are available for immediate use, which is why it’s important to read up on the terms and conditions associated with the imagery you choose.
+Not all stock images are available for immediate use, so reading up on the terms and conditions associated with the imagery you choose is essential.
 There are three main types of stock photo licenses.
 These include public domain (PD), royalty-free (RF), and rights-managed (RM).
 However, it’s easy to download a stock image and upload it to your website for free.
-Editing the image or passing it off as your own work is an entirely different story.
-When adding imagery to commercial work, such as web adverts or articles, a commercial license will be required.

 Choose Wisely: Guide To Stock Images